ThursdayChurch/styleguide.thursdaychurch.org/request-guide.md

     - _Reprints without edits_: 5 business days.
     - Timelines may change due to high volume of print projects.
     - Some projects require more than two weeks for production (booklets, custom printing, outsourced materials).
   - **Videography/Photography**: One week before your requested shooting date.
-Advanced booking is recommended to guarantee staffing availability.
+Advanced booking is recommended to ensure staffing availability.
   - **Video Production**:
     - **Creative Videos**: 4 weeks before showing, or posting online. _Videos for Easter, Christmas, Summer Extreme Days, or other large events usually need more than 4 weeks lead time, as there may be more hands/teams involved in the process._
     - **Spotlight Videos**: 3 weeks before showing.
 We will help coordinate healthy and fair timelines pending approval of your project.